bitwiseworks/python-os2/Doc/library/sqlite3.rst

    .. method:: backup(target, *, pages=-1, progress=None, name="main", sleep=0.250)

-      This method makes a backup of a SQLite database even while it's being accessed by other clients, or concurrently by the same connection.
+      This method makes a backup of an SQLite database even while it's being accessed by other clients, or concurrently by the same connection.
 The copy will be written into the mandatory argument *target*, that must be another :class:`Connection` instance.